The best fashion and beauty deals to shop this Black Friday

 Backpacks are up to 50% off at the Osprey Holiday Sale.

-Trendy activewear and sets are marked down at the Outdoor Voices Black Friday pre-sale.
+Trendy activewear and sets are marked down at the Outdoor Voices pre-Black Friday sale.

 Guys can restock their wardrobe with up to 70% off at Perry Ellis.
 You can snag an extra 10% off orders of $75 with code EXTRA10.